Wednesday, August 12, 2015

 Because of her early relationship with Lavinia, Drusilla is swept off to France and later to India where she experiences the Indian Rebellion of 1857, a perilous time for Drusilla and those she has come to care about.
 It seems she cannot escape the evil magic of the peacock fan nor the Framlings, for good or for bad.
 There are three men in Drusilla’s life and whether she will end up with any of them is kept in doubt for much of the story.
 There are no love scenes in this well-told tale but there is much emotion.

-While I don’t generally prefer stories told in first person, there are exceptions, and this is one of them.
+While I don’t generally prefer stories told in first person, there are exceptions, and Victoria Holt’s wonderful stories are among them.
 Superbly written, it tells a tale of mystery and intrigue, of a young girl’s strengths and insecurities, and her distant father who is more interested in Greek mythology than her.
 Interestingly, Holt rarely describes what anyone is wearing (the only clothing of her father we know of are his spectacles).
 She describes faces, most often expressions, that reflect the person’s character—and she does that very well.
 Drusilla is very perceptive, sensing others’ thinking long before those thoughts are reflected in their actions.
 So, while we are not in anyone else’s head, we have an idea of their thoughts.